txt/se25/docs/patterns3.md

 | LAMP      | Jamstack + Serverless       | From server-rendered to API + static site |
 | MEAN      | Microservices + Serverless  | From monolith to decoupled services       |
 | MVC       | Micro-Frontends             | From unified frontend to modular UI       |

+---

+## ✅ Review Questions

+1. **What are the core responsibilities of the layered architecture pattern, and how does it support separation of concerns?**
+2. **How does the event-driven pattern use publish-subscribe to achieve loose coupling?**
+3. **Compare microkernel and microservices architecture patterns—how are they similar, and how are they different?**
+4. **Which patterns are most suitable for edge computing applications, and why?**
+5. **How does the pipe-filter pattern differ from the manager-agent pattern in terms of control flow and transformation?**
+6. **What role does the space-based pattern play in supporting scalability and performance under heavy load?**
+7. **Which traditional architecture patterns (e.g., LAMP, MEAN) align with the layered approach, and how have they evolved?**
+8. **Why might testing be more difficult in event-driven or space-based systems compared to layered or microkernel architectures?**
+9. **How do hybrid rendering models combine layered and serverless ideas for modern web architectures?**